Healing Doesn’t Happen Overnight

 I constantly have little revelations and more understanding of situations that leave me deep in thought for days.

-Be persistent in your prayer.
-Even when it is hard and you feel like giving up.
+Be persistent in your prayer even when it is hard and you feel like giving up.
 When you’re in the middle of something, we often can’t see how the Lord could possibly be moving and working in the situation.
-But He will show us how and why.
+But He is and He will show us how and why.
 Probably not right away, but in His perfect time, He will.

-I know life can be excruciatingly painful, but it is in the difficult times that we often come closest to God and our endurance will grow.
+I know life can be excruciatingly painful, but the difficult times often hold some of the greatest opportunities for our endurance to grow, as well as our spiritual maturity.

 I look back with a thankful heart.
 I wouldn’t be who I am if not for those years.
 I pray that I never have to go back to that emotional and spiritual state, but I see a little piece of the outcome and know it was all completely worth it.